CasperLabs/stests/docs/usage.md

 ### Managing Cache

+The stests cache is implemented using Redis.
+It is partitioned into 3 sub-caches: orchestration, monitoring & infrastructure.
+The cache size will grow in proportion to the amount of time a target network is monitored and the number of worklopad generators that have been executed.

 #### `stests-flush`

-Deletes monitoring & generator related cache data.
+Deletes orchestration & monitoring related cache data.

 #### `stests-flush-infra`